rpritr/ODS-Vaje/en/lab04/README.md

-# 4️⃣ Document Storage and Organization
+# 4️⃣ Document Storage and Organization using SharePoint

 **Exercise 4 – Organizing documents using folders, tags, and versioning**
-📅 Duration: 1 hour

 ---